MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### &#9989; Response times must be reasonable

-* If a response to an action takes more than three seconds, you must provide a loading message or warning.
+* **Tabs**.
+If a response to an action takes more than three seconds, you must provide a loading message or warning.
-* A response to a user command must occur within two seconds.
+* **Bots**.
+A response to a user command must occur within two seconds.
 If longer processing is required, your app must display a typing indicator.
-* A response to a user command must occur within five seconds.
+* **Compose extensions**.
+A response to a user command must occur within five seconds.

 > [!TIP]
-> Make sure your app displays a loading indicator when it is taking longer than expected to respond.
+> Make sure your app displays a loading indicator or some form of warning when your app is taking longer than expected to respond.

-### &#9989; Content in a tab should not have excessive chrome or layered navigation
+### &#9989; Tab content should not have excessive chrome or layered navigation

 * Tabs should provide focused content and avoid needless UI elements.
 In general, this usually refers to unnecessary nested/layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
-For example, here is a tab view that omits navigation menus and only showcases the main content:
+For example, below is a tab view that omits navigation menus and only showcases the main content:

 ![SharePoint web view](~/assets/images/faq/web-sp.png)
 ![SharePoint tab view](~/assets/images/faq/tab-sp.png)